olafurpg/migrate4s/docs/rules/overview.md

 **Semantic**: the rule can requires the source code to be compiled with the Scala compiler beforehand with the [SemanticDB](https://github.com/scalameta/scalameta/blob/master/semanticdb/semanticdb3/semanticdb3.md) compiler plugin.
-Semantic rulesa are more complicated to run and they are typically slower but they can do more advanced analysis based on symbols and types.
+Semantic rules are more complicated to run and they are typically slower but they can do more advanced analysis based on symbols and types.